samooth/spacedrive/README.md

 #### `drive.key`

-The public key of the Hypercore backing the drive.
+The public key of the Spacecore backing the drive.

 #### `drive.discoveryKey`

-The hash of the public key of the Hypercore backing the drive.
+The hash of the public key of the Spacecore backing the drive.

-Can be used as a `topic` to seed the drive using Hyperswarm.
+Can be used as a `topic` to seed the drive using Spaceswarm.

 #### `drive.contentKey`

-The public key of the [Hyperblobs](https://github.com/holepunchto/hyperblobs) instance holding blobs associated with entries in the drive.
+The public key of the [Spaceblobs](https://github.com/samooth/spaceblobs) instance holding blobs associated with entries in the drive.

 #### `drive.writable`